 The condition for processing special category personal data is:

-The Public Health Intelligence Team in Portsmouth City Council
+The Public Health Intelligence Team, Portsmouth City Council

 This information is used for the purposes of statistical analysis, the monitoring of population health and demographic change in the city, and to inform the planning and commissioning (buying) of health services.